inspec/inspec/docs-chef-io/content/inspec/resources/podman_network.md

 ### options

-The `options` property tests the network options for the given Podman network.
+The `options` property tests the network options for the specified Podman network.

 ```ruby
   its("options") { should eq nil }